 Former business secretary Vince Cable has warned that small firms in the North East could be hit particularly hard by the government’s incoming national living wage.

-He felt “much happier” with the older model used in the coalition and under the Labour government, with minimum wage set by the Low Pay Commission.
+He felt much happier with the older model used in the coalition and under the Labour government, with the minimum wage set by the Low Pay Commission.

 While Osborne has repeated his aims to bring about a Northern Powerhouse and redistribute the balance of the UK economy, recent news has shown London is still dominant in many respects, with the economic gap between the capital and the North of England set to grow.

 While 89, 000 new businesses were created this year, nearly a fifth of those were in London more than the total number of firms in Scotland, Northern Ireland, Wales and the North East of England combined.

 Cable said the current situation meant the North East wouldn’t be fertile ground for the Conservatives for a while, as the rhetoric is far ahead of what is actually being delivered.

 The effect of the national living wage on the North East will also be exceptionally negative because a lot of small firms that are just about surviving will be put out of business.

 I’m glad to hear them talking about the North of England but I expect there isn’t an enormous amount of substance behind it, he added.
 We’ve seen the electrification of the TransPennine line across the North paused and I haven’t seen anything that shows a great deal of commitment.

 To better make use of the North East’s potential, Cable added that more of a focus needs to be concentrated on its status as a strong UK exporter.
 It exports more than any other region.
 If we are going to be successful in manufacturing and exports, then the North East has to flourish.